‘’See a lot, be a generalist. Be security agnostic” -Andy Redleaf, fund manager

-As per Government figures, growth rate of production in fertilizer, steel, natural gas and electricity industries were reported to be 2.5 percent, 4.9 percent, 3.8 percent and 0.7 percent respectively in February 2019.
+As per Government figures, the growth rate of production in fertilizer, steel, natural gas, and electricity industries was reported to be 2.5 percent, 4.9 percent, 3.8 percent, and 0.7 percent respectively in February 2019.

 The highest output growth was clocked in coal and cement sectors at 7.3 percent and 8 percent, respectively, in Feb 2019.

 6 Sectors to Look out for After the 2019 Elections

 The combined index of the eight core industries stood at 125.8 in February 2019, which indicates a marginal increase of 2.1 percent during the month.
 The eight core industries comprise almost 41 percent of the weight of items included in the Index of Industrial Production (IIP).

 The slight drop in February 2019 was on account of fall in output registered in crude oil and refinery products, which fell by 6.1 percent, and 0.8 percent, respectively.
 This adversely overshadowed the growth in other sectors.

 The Consumption Sector

 However, in FY19-20, consumption-driven sectors will continue to remain in favor.
 FMCG boosted by higher rural demand, IT sector buoyed by the rupee depreciation and enhanced export earnings, financial services helped by an increase in credit demand is expected to do well.

 In banking, PSU banks have a huge fillip with recapitalization by the NDA Government.
 It remains to be seen how they can contain NPAs to sustainable levels and improve the asset quality of the loan books while increasing interest margins.